 In order to complete the course/program, participants are required to attend all sessions, complete course assignments and posttests, and complete all course & program evaluations.

-While the attendance expectation is that you attend all live sessions of the course/program, we do understand that unexpected events may at times interfere with your attending a particular session.
-You need to contact the course instructor or certificate director if you find that you have missed a session or will be missing a session.
-We do record each live session but we do not record the interactive group discussions.
-The course instructor/certificate director will discuss with you alternatives for securing the missed content and time.
-If during the course of the course/program it is noted that you have missed more than 20% of the live sessions and no alternative plan is in place for the missed sessions, the program completion certificate will not be awarded.
-You will get the CE contact hours that you have earned based on your attendance.
+While participants are expected to attend all live sessions of the course/program, we understand that unexpected events may at times interfere with participant attendance in a multi-session program.
+Please contact the certificate director if you will miss a session.
+We record each live session but we do not record the interactive group discussions.
+The certificate director will assist you in developing an alternative arrangement for making up the missed session.
+If a participant misses live sessions without a plan in place to make up the missed sessions, the program completion certificate will not be awarded.

 Certificate programs and some workshops have assignments.
 Assignments can include recommended readings, capstone projects or presentations, and post test questions.
 At the end of all programs and courses, participants are required to complete an evaluation.

 A link to the program/course evaluation will be sent to the participant via email within 2 to 14 days of completing the program/course.
 Participants have up to 30 days after the course to complete the evaluation, after which they will no longer be able to complete the evaluation and receive their certificate.